lahmatiy/react-render-tracker/README.md

 React Render Tracker – a tool to discover performance issues related to unintended re-renders.

 React Render Tracker (RRT) presents component’s tree state over the time and an event log related to a selected component (fiber) or its subtree.
 It doesn't provide a complete state of the components, but the difference between their states.
-It's not a replacement for React Devtools, but a compliment to it with a focus on investigation for changes in app's component tree (like mounts, updates and unmounts) and their causes.
+It's not a replacement for React Devtools, but a compliment to it with a focus on investigation of changes in app's component tree (like mounts, updates and unmounts) and their causes.

 > STATUS: MVP / proof of concept
 >